How to make Oxtail Soup

 Once the oil is hot, sauté & stir using a wooden spoon, the onion, garlic, seasoning peppers, and thyme for 5 minutes.

-Then place the pieces of seasoned oxtail into the pan and sear them on both sides.
+Then place the pieces of seasoned oxtail in the pan and sear them on both sides.

 After the pressure-cooking of the oxtails and lentils, uncover and add all remaining ingredients to the pot along with extra water if necessary.